-Band Mark Descriptor 3 5-6 The student provides a response to the task that: demonstrates an excellent understanding of how to communicate to different audiences in a digital support services context, this is supported by sustained application of relevant technical terminology (for the technical audience), and is contextualised (for the non-technical audience) in a comprehensive and highly detailed way demonstrates an excellent application of analytical thinking and problem solving that identifies a wide range of issues, in relation to the scenario of the brief, in a comprehensive and highly detailed way 2 3-4 The student provides a response to the task that: demonstrates a reasonable understanding of how to communicate to different audiences in a digital support services context, this is supported by some application of relevant technical terminology (for the technical audience), and contextualised (for the non-technical audience) with some detail demonstrates a reasonable application of analytical thinking and problem solving that identifies some of the issues, in relation to the scenario of the brief, with some detail, though this may be underdeveloped 1 1-2 The student provides a response to the task that: demonstrates a limited understanding of how to communicate to different audiences in a digital support services context, this is supported by minimal or no application of relevant technical terminology (for the technical audience), and is contextualised (for the non-technical audience) in a superficial way demonstrates a limited application of analytical thinking and problem solving that identifies a minimal range of issues, in relation to the scenario of the brief, that has minimal detail 0 No creditworthy material.
+Band Mark Descriptor 3 5-6 The student provides a response to the task that: demonstrates an excellent understanding of how to communicate to different audiences in a Digital Support Services context.
+This is supported by sustained application of relevant technical terminology (for the technical audience), and is contextualised (for the non-technical audience) in a comprehensive and highly detailed way demonstrates an excellent application of analytical thinking and problem solving that identifies a wide range of issues, in relation to the scenario of the brief, in a comprehensive and highly detailed way 2 3-4 The student provides a response to the task that: demonstrates a reasonable understanding of how to communicate to different audiences in a Digital Support Services context.
+This is supported by some application of relevant technical terminology (for the technical audience), and contextualised (for the non-technical audience) with some detail demonstrates a reasonable application of analytical thinking and problem solving that identifies some of the issues, in relation to the scenario of the brief, with some detail, though this may be underdeveloped

+Band Mark Descriptor 1 1-2 The student provides a response to the task that: • demonstrates a limited understanding of how to communicate to different audiences in a Digital Support Services context.
+This is supported by minimal or no application of relevant technical terminology (for the technical audience), and is contextualised (for the non-technical audience) in a superficial way demonstrates a limited application of analytical thinking and problem solving that identifies a minimal range of issues, in relation to the scenario of the brief, that has minimal detail 0 No creditworthy material.

-The 2 emails communicate to different types of audiences within a digital support services context.
+The 2 emails communicate to different types of audiences within a Digital Support Services context.
 Credit should be given for how the student uses technical terminology according to the intended audience.
 Different types of communication methods may include:

-- informal or formal writing styles

-- appropriate language used for the relevant audience

-- technical email:

-- more direct, uses technical terminology and acronyms appropriately, for example lack of a directory service such as active directory provides lack of consistency across all workstations including inconsistent user accounts and lack of application management

-- non-technical email

-more straightforward, descriptive of concepts and avoids technical jargon, for example lack of a centralised server means there is a lack of consistency when users log into the network, it also means we have little control over installed applications and keeping them up to date
+- informal or formal writing styles - appropriate language used for the relevant audience: - technical email: - more direct, uses technical terminology and acronyms appropriately, for example, the VPN server is configured to use PPTP as the tunnelling protocol bringing security concerns when initiating connections - non-technical email: - more straightforward, descriptive of concepts and avoids technical jargon, for example the current remote server connection uses an older technology when connecting that can have security concerns while connecting

 Credit should be given to the appropriateness and number of the issues discussed.
-Potential issues, as related to the scenario, that may be identified through the application of analytical thinking and problem solving may include:
+Potential issues, identified through the application of analytical thinking and problem solving, may include: